 The Spyderco knife comes with a polymer neck sheath and a breakaway ball chain.
 There is a release button on the sheath, and it takes some getting used to.
 Maybe practice at home first, in case you actually need to defend yourself with this knife.
 The chain feels pretty comfortable, and it doesn’t bounce on your chest even when you are running.

 Buck Knives is one of those brands that’s been around for ages.
 And whenever you’re not sure which pocket knife you should get, one of theirs is always a safe option.
-The CSAR-T Responder is a tactical folding knife, with excellent corrosion resistance and a steel tanto blade.

 This survival knife will arrive to you razor sharp.
 But that’s not the best thing about the blade – it wasn’t enough for it to be a plain knife blade.
 So, it also features a notch for bending wire and a thumb stud for smooth opening.